kylejones200/time_series/Template_ForecastErrorAnalysis_Python/README.md

-# Forecast Error Analysis
+# Forecast Error Analysis (Seasonal Naive)

-Compute classic forecast error diagnostics using an ETS (seasonal exponential smoothing) model.
-Mimics the exploratory work from the `Forecast Error Analysis` notebook.
+This template reproduces the seasonal-naive error diagnostics from the 2025‑11‑08 article, focusing on the Jan–Aug 2025 window.

 ## Installation